 Study has shown households with a single parent raising children were more than twice as likely as households with married couples with children to experience hardship.1

 Single-mother families are worse off than any other types of households with slightly over 40% are officially below the poverty level.

-It comes as no surprise that many are homeless and unable to afford even the basic necessities like food & day care.
+It comes as no surprise that many are homeless and unable to afford even the basic necessities like food & housing.

 The federal government funds a range of welfare programs for the poor, from cash assistance, food stamps to Medicaid.

-And TANF often becomes a source of safety net for these families while they get back on their feet — with single mothers making up the bulk of welfare recipients.
+And TANF often becomes a source of safety net for over 1.6 million families2 while they get back on their feet — with single mothers making up the bulk of welfare recipients.

-TANF or Temporary Assistance for Needy Families2, as the name implies, extends temporary financial assistance to families that are living on income far enough below the poverty threshold.
+TANF or Temporary Assistance for Needy Families3, as the name implies, extends temporary financial assistance to “needy” families that are living on income far enough below the poverty threshold.

 The grand idea is to offer short-term assistance, with the aim of helping them get off of welfare – primarily through employment.